phu0ngng/nccl/doc/source/api/types.rst

   exactly the name of the network module (case-insensitive).
 NCCL internal network module names are "IB" (generic IB verbs) and "Socket" (TCP/IP sockets).
 External network plugins define their own names.
   Default value is undefined, and NCCL will choose the network module automatically.

+.. c:macro:: splitShare

+  Specify whether to share resources with child communicator during communicator split.
+  Set the value of splitShare to 0 or 1.
+The default value is 0.
+  When parent communicator is created with `splitShare=1` during `ncclCommInitRankConfig`, the child communicator can share internal resources of the parent during communicator split.
+Split communicators are in the same family.
+Once resources are shared, aborting any communicator can result in unusable for other communicators in the same family.
+No matter whether sharing resources or not, users should always abort/destroy all communicators to free up resources.